Includeable minimal operating system for C++

 I might add RISC-V support myself, as I am the author of libriscv.
 We'll see.

-• inetknght 10 months ago
+• inetknght a year ago

 > You're completely right.
 It's a squatter and he wants money.
 The project is not dead, however.
 It's currently used for research at University of Oslo